ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 10,737,418,240 (10 GiB).

-ClickHouse artificially executes `INSERT` longer (adds ‘sleep’) so that the background merge process can merge parts faster than they are added.

 ## min_free_diskspace_ratio_to_throw_insert {#min_free_diskspace_ratio_to_throw_insert}

 The minimum free to total disk space ratio to perform an `INSERT`.
 The free space is calculated by subtracting `keep_free_space_bytes` from the total available space in disk.